denizakbulut1/mt5-small-finetune-ftrace/README.md

 The entire training pipeline has been configured for execution on a **High-Performance Computing (HPC)** cluster using **Slurm** and **Singularity**.

+All abstracts from the FTRACE dataset have been used as the training set in this project.

 ---

 ## Key Features